Sewage treatment: Environmental impacts

 Sewage treatment plants can have significant effects on the biotic status of receiving waters and can cause some water pollution, especially if the treatment process used is only basic.
 For example, for sewage treatment plants without nutrient removal, eutrophication of receiving water bodies can be a problem.

+In 2024, The Royal Academy of Engineering released a study into the effects wastewater on public health in the United Kingdom.
+The study gained media attention, with comments from the UKs leading health professionals, including Sir Chris Whitty.
+Outlining 15 recommendations for various UK bodies to dramatically reduce public health risks by increasing the water quality in its waterways, such as rivers and lakes.

+After the release of the report, The Guardian newspaper interviewed Whitty, who stated that improving water quality and sewage treatment should be a high level of importance and a "public health priority".
+He compared it to eradicating cholera in the 19th century in the country following improvements to the sewage treatment network.
+The study also identified that low water flows in rivers saw high concentration levels of sewage, as well as times of flooding or heavy rainfall.
+While heavy rainfall had always been associated with sewage overflows into streams and rivers, the British media went as far to warn parents of the dangers of paddling in shallow rivers during warm weather.

+Whitty's comments came after the study revealed that the UK was experiencing a growth in the number of people that were using coastal and inland waters recreationally.
+This could be connected to a growing interest in activities such as open water swimming or other water sports.
+Despite this growth in recreation, poor water quality meant some were becoming unwell during events.
+Most notably, the 2024 Paris Olympics had to delay numerous swimming-focused events like the triathlon due to high levels of sewage in the River Seine.

 Reuse

 Irrigation

 Increasingly, people use treated or even untreated sewage for irrigation to produce crops.
 Cities provide lucrative markets for fresh produce, so are attractive to farmers.
 Because agriculture has to compete for increasingly scarce water resources with industry and municipal users, there is often no alternative for farmers but to use water polluted with sewage directly to water their crops.
 There can be significant health hazards related to using water loaded with pathogens in this way.
 The World Health Organization developed guidelines for safe use of wastewater in 2006.
-They advocate a ‘multiple-barrier’ approach to wastewater use, where farmers are encouraged to adopt various risk-reducing behaviors.
+They advocate a 'multiple-barrier' approach to wastewater use, where farmers are encouraged to adopt various risk-reducing behaviors.
 These include ceasing irrigation a few days before harvesting to allow pathogens to die off in the sunlight, applying water carefully so it does not contaminate leaves likely to be eaten raw, cleaning vegetables with disinfectant or allowing fecal sludge used in farming to dry before being used as a human manure.